 Let’s consider a real example.
 I’ve been testing a Masterpiece Arms BA Lite 6.5mm Creedmoor rifle.
 When it’s zeroed at 100 yards shooting some nifty hand loads with Hornady’s 140-grain ELD Match bullets, I can calculate the exact amount of bullet drop (or how much I have to aim “up”) for any given distance.
 At 800 yards, that bullet will drop 163.53 inches.
 That’s no big deal, right?
 All I have to do to hit the target is adjust my scope to the “163.53 inches for 800 yards” setting.
 Obviously, there is no such mark on the scope dial, so that’s where the concepts of minutes off angle and milliradians come into play.
-That are just standardized ways of accounting for bullet drop over any distance.
+Those are just standardized ways of accounting for bullet drop over any distance.

 Both minutes of angle (MOA) and milliradians (we’ll call them mils) are (more or less) angular measurements.
 They do the exact same thing but represent different measurements, sort of like yards and meters.
 Since they are angular measurements, they’re proportional.
-If a MOA or mil represents some amount of drop at 100 yards, it represents double that at 200 yards and triple that at 300 yards.
+If an MOA or mil represents some amount of drop at 100 yards, it represents double that at 200 yards and triple that at 300 yards.

 We’re going to dive into the basic math for just a hot second.
 To understand the concepts of MOA and mils, it’s important to know the land from which they hail.